magento/devdocs/src/cloud/release-notes/mcd-release-notes.md

    -  Improved ability to handle large responses from the upstream PHP-FPM container by increasing the `fastcgi_buffers` value for the Nginx server.<!--MCLOUD-5980-->

    -  Improved mutagen file synchronization performance by adding a second sync session to synchronize files in the `vendor` directory.
-This change prevents mutagen from getting stuck during the file sync process.
-[Fix submitted by Mathew Beane from Zilker Technology](https://github.com/magento/magento-cloud-docker/pull/127)<!--MCLOUD-6010-->
+This change prevents mutagen from getting stuck during the file synchronization process. *[Fix submitted by Mathew Beane from Zilker Technology](https://github.com/magento/magento-cloud-docker/pull/127).*<!--MCLOUD-6010-->

    -  {:.new}**CLI command updates**